chadallison/tsbfl25/README.md

 ### Past Week One Player Merchants

-- Saquon Barkley: 29% of total points for Jeremiah
+- Brock Bowers: 27.6% of total points for Andrew
-- Patrick Mahomes: 25.1% of total points for Andrew
+- Josh Allen: 25.3% of total points for Chad
-- Josh Jacobs: 24.2% of total points for Adam
+- Russell Wilson: 22.6% of total points for Andrew
-- Nico Collins: 21.4% of total points for Chad
+- Saquon Barkley: 21.4% of total points for Jeremiah
-- Tua Tagovailoa: 21.2% of total points for David
+- Jayden Daniels: 18.3% of total points for JP

 ------------------------------------------------------------------------

 ### Full Season One Player Merchants

-- Saquon Barkley: 17.97% of total points for Jeremiah
+- Saquon Barkley: 18.17% of total points for Jeremiah
-- Lamar Jackson: 17.65% of total points for Adam
+- Lamar Jackson: 17.52% of total points for Adam
-- Derrick Henry: 15.98% of total points for JP
+- Derrick Henry: 15.37% of total points for JP
-- Jalen Hurts: 15.45% of total points for Hank
+- Jalen Hurts: 15.21% of total points for Hank
-- Ja’Marr Chase: 14.62% of total points for JP
+- Josh Allen: 15.1% of total points for Chad

 ------------------------------------------------------------------------